Truffula/ember-cli-barcode/README.md

 Any valid html or hexadecimal color can be used for the `lineColor` or `background` options.
 The component blockform is not supported.

-If you have many options, instead of passing a large number of parameters you can pass an object using the `options` parameter.
-The options parameter will override any other parameters set on the component.
+If you have many options, instead of passing a large number of parameters you can pass an options object.
+The options object will override any other parameters set on the component.

 ```
   // app/controllers/application.js